shrutiyer/SoftSysServerClient/reports/update.md

 #Sofysys Server Client Update
 ##Shruti Iyer, Nora Mohamed, Lucy Wilcox
 ### Overview and Goals
 Originally, the goal of the project was to better understand TCP networking.
-We were originally basing off what we were planning to do on a previous Software Systems team that made a [HTTP Server in C](https://matthewruehle.github.io/SoftSysQuestingQuail/)., where we would explore TCP, UDP, and HTTPS networking.
-We then thought that the project would be more worthwhile and engaging when we had the idea to make an instant messaging application.
+We were originally basing our project on a previous Software Systems project: [HTTP Server in C](https://matthewruehle.github.io/SoftSysQuestingQuail/).
+In this project we would explore TCP, UDP, and HTTPS networking.
+We then thought that our project would be more worthwhile and engaging by making an instant messaging application.
 The IM application should:

 - Initially be based off of a TCP server
 - Not require a GUI and will be run through bash